bitmark-inc/autonomy-docs/MVA.md

 Choices:

-1. use did:key but only secp256k1 and get help to add required signature function to iOS wrapper for the exists in libwally.
+1. use did:key but only secp256k1 and get help to add required signature function to iOS wrapper for a secp256k1 C library.
 This would be the preferred method (as this curve seems to be more secure)
 2. ~~use did:autonomy for P-256 which would be similar to did:key encoding, but replace the 01 byte prefix with 04 and double check that OpenSSL can generate compatible public keys from the same private key~~

 The secp256k1 compressed forms showiung the 33 byte public key with 02/03 prefix: